nephelaiio/ansible-role-debian-installer/README.md

 Role is tested from an Ansible controller running Ubuntu LTS.
 Target iso flavors are:
   * Debian 12

 You can test the role directly from sources using command ` molecule test `.
-Note that this will reconfigure networking for network 192.168.255.0/24 which will be directly connected to a local bridge interface
+Note that this will configure networking for prefix 192.168.255.0/24 which will be directly connected to a local bridge interface

 ## License